Short-seller report batters China's Focus Media

-SHANGHAI Focus Media Holding Ltd FMCN.O, a U.S.-listed Chinese company, said a short-seller's report accusing it of overstating its assets was "completely untrue," and it would make a statement refuting the allegations before U.S. markets open on Tuesday.
+SHANGHAI, Nov 22 Focus Media Holding Ltd FMCN.O, a U.S.-listed Chinese company, said a short-seller's report accusing it of overstating its assets was "completely untrue", and it would make a statement refuting the allegations before U.S. markets open on Tuesday.

 Influential short-selling firm Muddy Waters accused Focus Media, a digital media and advertising company, of inflating the number of its LCD screens, among other charges, wiping out two-thirds of the company's market value on Monday.